ymattw/bash-scripting-best-practices/slides.md

 ### Knuth's solution

-Knuth produced a solution in Pascal that was _**10 pages**_ when printed.
-It was well designed, and used a novel data structure for managing the word count list.
+Knuth produced a solution in Pascal.
+It was well designed, thoroughly commented and used a novel data structure for managing the word count list.

+It was _**10 pages**_ when printed.

 ---